1jour1vin

 Nose

-Expressive with notes of white flowers and orchard fruits (apple, pear, apricot, peach), as well as quince paste, which is quite characteristic of the appellation.
+Expressive, with notes of white flowers and orchard fruits (apple, pear, apricot, peach), as well as quince paste—a flavor quite characteristic of the appellation

-The attack is frank, followed by a tangy finish.
-Here, we say that the wine "chardonne."
-Aromatic complexity, freshness, a hint of citrus, a little richness.
+The attack is clean, followed by a tangy finish.
+Here, we say the wine has a "chardonnay-like" character.
+Aromatic complexity, freshness, a hint of citrus, and a touch of richness.

 Serve